shreeshasadanandha/potfolio/README.md

-# potfolio
-Using figma tool creating my own potfolio
+creating my potfolio using figma tool here the pic i used is AI of me i use some ai pic and reface with my face ..